INFORMATION FOR VISITORS

 Where are Secure Storage Devices?

 KU does not provide secure storage for concealed handguns of visitors.
-Visitors attending events in buildings with adequate security measures must first transfer any concealed handgun to their personal vehicle and ensure the handgun is not visible inside the vehicle and lock the vehicle.
+Visitors attending events in buildings with adequate security measures, such as a sporting event, must first transfer any concealed handgun to a secure location in their off-campus residence before arriving on campus, or transfer their handgun to their personal vehicle and ensure the handgun is not visible inside the vehicle and lock the vehicle.

 I Just Witnessed a Violation of Policy/Law.
 How Do I Report It?